WardBeullens/BreakingRainbow/README.md

     M = 63
     N = 30

-You can then run the XL algorithm with:
+After compiling, you can then run the XL algorithm with:

     ./xl --challenge system63-30.txt --all